Japani Shyam

 Japani Shyam (born 1988) is one of 14 Indian Gond artist who took forward the Gond tribal art form.

 Early life

 Shyam was born in Bhopal, Madhya Pradesh.
 She is the daughter of Nankusia Shyam and pioneering contemporary Indian Gond artist Jangarh Singh Shyam.
 Her mother Nansukia is one of the prominent Gond artists.
 When her father first time had been to Japan she had born.
 So they named her Japani.
 She was 13 years old when her father committed suicide.
 After this incident, she, sibling Mayank and their mother had taken forward Jangarh's new style in traditional Gond art- named Jangarh Kalam.

-Carrier
+Career

 Shyam began painting with her father Jangarh Singh Shyam when she was 7 years old.
 She used to assist her father in his exhibition.
 Her father submitted her work for competition when she was 11 years old.
 Subsequently, she won the Kamala Devi Award.
 She had her exhibition in the cities of Delhi, Mumbai, Chennai and Bangalore.